Dk0071942/CodeWalker/CodeWalker.DLCMerger/README.md

 2. **"Output file already exists"**: Use `-f` flag to force overwrite
 3. **Large merge takes too long**: Use `-d` flag for dry run testing first
 4. **Conflicts not expected**: Use `-s` flag to visualize structure differences
+5. **"Invalid kit reference"**: Kit referenced in carvariations but not defined in carcols - automatically fixed
+6. **"No template for X.meta"**: Unknown XML file type - will be copied as-is without merging

 ### Performance Tips: